THE WHITE HOUSE

 Office of the Press Secretary

 DAILY GUIDANCE AND PRESS SCHEDULE FOR

-Later in the morning, the President will depart from the White House en route Chapel Hill, North Carolina.
-The departure from the South Lawn and arrival at Raleigh-Durham International Airport are open press.
+Later in the afternoon, the President will depart the White House en route New York City.
+The departure from the South Lawn and the arrival at John F. Kennedy International Airport are open press.

 In the evening, the President will deliver remarks at a campaign event.
 There will be print pool coverage for remarks only at the NoMad Hotel.

 Later in the evening, the President will depart New York City en route Washington, DC.
 The departure from John F. Kennedy International Airport as well as the arrival on the South Lawn will be open press.